-\underline{Claim}: All the internal edges of $W$ are right leaning. \begin{itemize} \item Suppose there was a left leaning internal edge.
-If it wasn't adjacent to the top vertex of $W$, it would lead to a composition of the form
+\underline{Claim}: All the internal edges of $W$ are right leaning. \begin{itemize} \item Suppose there is a left leaning internal edge.
+If it is not adjacent to the top vertex of $W$, it leads to a composition of the form